Healthdirect Free Australian health advice you can count on.

 Seizures and safety

-Special smartwatches and monitors are also available that can detect seizures and send alerts to family members or carers.
+There are special smartwatches, monitors and apps for regular smart watches that can detect the movements that happens with a seizure and send alerts to family members or carers.

 Can seizures be prevented?

-Some people who have seizures may get warning signs, such as a change in body temperature, visual problems or a strange taste in their mouth for example.
-If these ‘auras’ occur, try to get to a safe place or position if possible.
+While not all seizures can be prevented, keeping yourself as safe as possible is important.
+You may get a warning sign, known as an 'aura' such as a change in body temperature, vision problems or a strange taste in your mouth for example.
+If this happens to you, try to get to a safe place or position, and alert someone if possible.

-Sometimes, other people can tell if someone they know is about to have a seizure.
+Sometimes, you can tell if someone you know is about to have a seizure.
 They may look different, their pupils may change size or they may act out of character.
-Again, if this happens, try to guide the person to a safe location.
+If you are able to notice when for someone you know is going to have a seizure, try to guide the person to a safe location.

 Learn more here about the development and quality assurance of healthdirect content.